Messi equals Pele goal record but Barca lose more ground - RFI

 Lionel Messi scored his 643rd goal for Barcelona on Saturday to equal Pele's record of goals for a single club as the Spanish giants were held 2-2 by Valencia.

+"These figures are impressive, we will never have a player so effective at this club," admitted coach Ronald Koeman.

+"That's why he is the No.1.
+What he's done for this club, it is impressive."

-But Messi was left frustrated as a dogged Valencia forced a draw to leave Barcelona eight points behind leaders Atletico Madrid, who beat Elche 3-1 earlier in the day.
+But Messi was eventually left frustrated on Saturday as a dogged Valencia forced a draw to leave Barcelona eight points behind leaders Atletico Madrid, who beat Elche 3-1 earlier in the day.

-"There were times tonight with good football, we had total control of the match, especially after leading 2-1 where we tried to get the third, but there were also times when we lost the ball in the danger zones," said Barca coach Ronald Koeman.
+"There were times tonight with good football, we had total control of the match, especially after leading 2-1 where we tried to get the third, but there were also times when we lost the ball in the danger zones," added Koeman.

 "What worries me is that sometimes the team doesn't know what the game is about.